EllieExperiment/python-notebooks/README.md

 # python-notebooks

-## List of Pythong notebooks to upload
+## List of Python notebooks to upload

 ### A notebook focussed on testing the outputs of a Random Number Generator: comes with an *.ipynb and a *.csv which is read into the file at the top.